+Update 7/10/19.
 So you're a personal trainer looking for a job.
+Everybody has to start somewhere, right?
 You have a personal trainer job interview coming up and you don't know what to expect.
-If this is you, you're not alone, but don’t worry.
-I’ve interviewed personal trainers before so let me try to demystify the job interview process so you are better prepared, know what to expect and improve your chances of getting that personal trainer job.
+You're nervous.
+If this is you, you're not alone.
+Don't worry.
+I'm going to help you.
+I've interviewed personal trainers, so let me try to reduce your stress level and help you prepare for what to expect.
+I will also show you how to outperform your competition too.
+Once you know the tips and tricks I'm going share, you will make a better first impression and be better equipped to land that personal trainer job.

-How do I get a personal trainer job?
+- How to become a personal trainer

 Before you get to the interview, you have to set it up right?
 Well maybe.
 For a lot of people, getting a job in fitness may be as easy as walking in the door of your gym and having the fitness director say “do you want to be a personal trainer?”
 I know that sounds odd, but trust me, that's pretty much what happens at a lot of big chain gyms.
-In fact it's basically what happened to me too!
+In fact, it's basically what happened to me too!

-General Manager (GM) or the Fitness Director
+- General Manager (GM) or the Fitness Director

 These are the people who have the ability to hire personal trainers or to schedule an interview.

-If you dont have a resume, here are my resume steps to success.
+If you don't have a resume, here are my resume steps to success.

 If neither the GM or Fitness Director is around, ask to speak to the Manager on Duty (“MOD”).
 This is basically the shift manager who is in charge of things when nobody else is around.
 They can probably either set up the interview or give you information about when the people in charge are around who can help you.

 Sometimes you may be asked to complete an employment application right on the spot or you may be asked to come back another day to meet with the manager and complete an application.